 In case, the printer is for photos and you won’t use it much then Inkjets are the best option.
 Take a look at this Printer Article for a better idea.

-Every piece of information provided in this will help in one way or another with printer problem with Windows 10.
+Every piece of information provided in this will help in one way or another with printer problems with Windows 10.
 We have covered the common Windows 10 print problems along with the printer troubleshooter option that can fix those issues.
 In case there is still a printer problem with Windows 10 then check out the Microsoft support documents and forums to find appropriate solutions.

 Frequently Asked Questions(FAQs)